MaibornWolff/metric-gardener/CAndCpp.md

-# File Metrics for C++
+# File Metrics for C and C++

-This document outlines the definition of file metrics for C++.
+This document outlines the definition of file metrics for C and C++.

 ### complexity